Training structure

 Faculty of Science

-• Data pre-processing and correction
+• Pre-processing and data correction

-• Determination of tanks and roofs
+• Determination of reservoirs and caps

 • Conventional deterministic approach (clay volume, porosity, saturation)